 Login

-Professional carers and health organisations face new criminal penalties under offences brought in by the recent Criminal Justice and Courts Act 2015 (CJCA).
+Professional carers and health organisations face criminal penalties under offences brought in by the Criminal Justice and Courts Act 2015 (CJCA).

 The offence doesn’t cover people who act as carers voluntarily or who just receive expenses.